khiner/flowgrid/README.md

 ## Development

 I try and keep all dependencies up to date.
-LLVM version 17+ is required to build.
+LLVM 18 is required to build.

 ### Formatting